abinit/abinit/doc/mkdocs-user-guide/new_user.md

 # new user help file

-## This file gives a beginner's introduction to the ABINIT resources, the ABINIT package, and the main ABINIT application.
+This page gives a beginner's introduction to the ABINIT resources, the package, and the main ABINIT applications.

-## 1 Foreword
+## Foreword

 The ABINIT project is a group effort of dozens of people worldwide, whose central outcome is the main ABINIT application, delivered with many other